codex-group-wa/SID/README.md

 <img src=https://github.com/user-attachments/assets/81d5fd14-89d3-49c7-a01a-a99e54680bf8 width="100" height="100">

-# SID - Docker Deployment Manager
+# SID - Simple Integration & Deployment

 SID is an opinionated, (almost) no-config service to provide a very simple way to have reliable GitOps for Docker Compose and GitHub.